Chuo-ku Tourism Association Official Blog

 At Kyobashi 3-chome, beside the expressway that separates Ginza and Kyobashi, there is a monument to the birthplace of Edo Kabuki.

-This is because in the first year of Kanei (1624) in the early Edo period, the founder of Nakamuraza, Kanzaburo Saruwaka (Nakamura) fried a Kabuki performance tower (Yagura) in Nakahashi Nanchi (currently near Kyobashi 1-chome).
-It is due to the fact that it was done.
+This is because in the first year of Kanei (1624) in the early Edo period, Kanzaburo, the founder of Nakamura-za, raised a yagura (Yagura) at the Kabuki performance in the southern part of Nakahashi (now near Kyobashi 1-chome).
+It is due to the fried.
 This was the origin of Edo Kabuki.

 brothe1.JPG

-In the upper center of the monument, mimicking the tower, you can see Nakamuraya's regular crest and Tsunokiri Ginkgo.
+In the upper center of the monument, imitating the tower, you can see Nakamuraya's fixed crest and Tsunokiri Ginkgo (Sumigiri Icho)

 brothe4.JPG

-Next to the monument stands, there is Brother's Tokyo Showroom.
+Next to the monument stands is Brother's Tokyo Showroom.

 brothe2.jpg